What the numbers mean

 there no sooner.
 So what about the various premium economy offers?
 Well it's strange but many airlines don't offer anything between business and economy.
-That often rules out airlines such as Emirates We've only paid for full Premium three times, the first with Virgin to Barbados.
+That often rules out airlines such as Emirates We've only paid for full Premium four times, the first with Virgin to Barbados.
 That was £200 extra out, lovely on a day flight, and £300 extra coming back overnight - surprisingly uncomfortable.